 An important consequence of this mechanism is that the first action must be voluntary: if a customer is forced to do something, it will not serve as a foot-in-the-door technique because they do not feel a need to be consistent with it.

 Naturally a number of other factors will affect the strength of foot-in-the-door as well.
 For example, if the first action is more public or visible, if it was more personally relevant, or if was expensive (in money, time, etc), customers will be more likely to commit to it.

 If I Did it I’ll Do it Again - the foundation of Foot in the Door Technique

 Because past behavior is such a strong first step for a foot-in-the-door effect, anything that draws customers’ attention to relevant past actions has the potential to open the door.
 One of the most obvious implications is that reminding returning customers of their previous purchases can be very powerful.
 This can come in a couple of forms.

-A second approach would be to strengthen the message accompanying a recommendation engine.
+- A second approach would be to strengthen the message accompanying a recommendation engine.
 To use examples from Amazon, recommendations ought to use fewer messages like “Recommended for you” and more messages like “Customers who bought this item also bought.”
 General recommendation pages may also evoke specific past purchases: “If you liked X, then you’ll also like Y.” This is based on the psychological power of demographics which we described here.

 - Another approach might be to entice a customer to add something to their cart in order to jump-start their willingness to shop.
 For example, when a customer arrives on the site, they may be greeted with a message and a choice: “Welcome to our website!
 Please choose a free gift…” This approach not only encourages customers to engage with a product and with their cart, but it also leverages reciprocity.